 It is tough to justify the big price difference although the C-HR is better equipped with an extra airbag, full leather seats, a Blind Spot Monitor (BSM), Rear Cross Traffic Alert (RCTA) and a tyre pressure monitoring system.

-Still, the top-grade HR-V is not without its extra attractions like LED headlights (C-HR has projector halogen headlamps) and two USB ports (C-HR has one).
+Still, the top-grade HR-V is not without its extra attractions like LED headlights (C-HR has projector halogen headlamps) and two USB ports (C-HR has three).

 Also, it should be noted that while both cars use a MacPherson strut front suspension, the C-HR has a more expensive double-wishbone rear set-up (HR-V has a rear torsion beam which is less costly, simpler, lighter and more compact).